sheldon18/cinebox/README.md

 # Cinebox Movies <a name="introduction"></a>

-This website is an e-commerce website built as a part of the Code Institue Full Stack Software Development course.
+This website is an e-commerce website built as a part of the Code Institute Full Stack Software Development course.
 This milestone-4 project is an online movie store for potential customers to browse and buy 4k Blu-ray discs.
 All content is for educational purposes and I request that no real credit card information is submitted into the payment form.